 For the renewal level courses we have no set times that you must be online and working.
 As long as you complete all of your work by the weekly deadlines there is no set timeframe that you must login to complete your work.
-The graduate level courses do contain a requirement to attend three live sessions.
+The graduate level courses do contain a requirement to attend two live sessions.
 The dates and times for the live sessions are set by the individual facilitator and are communicated to participants at the start of the course.
 These sessions are recorded and posted in the course in case you cannot make the live meeting.

 No. Extensions are only granted in cases of emergency.

 The asynchronous model of the courses allows participants to work on course activities at a time that is most convenient to them and their schedules.
 The courses are set up with a weekly deadline; however, the assignments may be submitted at any time during that week as long as the weekly deadline is met.
 If you have a scheduled vacation or the session runs through a holiday, make sure you can schedule time for your coursework around those plans, or wait to register for a course during a session that will not be impacted by those circumstances.